ahusejn1/TeamApple_Big_Scale_Analytics/README.md

 ### Personnalized model

-Here we try a new personal model.
+We also tried a new personal model.
 The goal of this "personal" model, is to have a more hand-on work and try to adjust parameters manually.
 That way, we can tune some parameters that can improve the prediction.
 By transforming the Difficulty levels into numeric values, we can try to compute feature values and through them, compute a new score for each sentence.

 Therefore, we thought of using two different classifiers: Random Forrest and Logistic Regression.